11/14/2024

 Mygge

-Thank you Lars.
-Good morning everyone.
+Thank you, Lars.
+Good morning, everyone.
 It's always a pleasure to be here.
 Let's look at an overview of our financial development.
-Net sales are 2.3 billion lower than last year, mainly driven by, as Lars mentioned, lower contribution from the new releases.
-And the tough yet expected comparator in PC console and entertainment and services.
+Net sales are 2.3 billion lower than last year, mainly driven by, as Lars mentioned, lower contribution from the new releases and the tough yet expected comparator in PC console and entertainment and services.
 We also had the impact of our divestments of Sabre and Gearbox.
-The lower top line was partially mitigated by lower marketing expenses and operating expenses, and that reduced adjusted debit to 1.2 billion SEC.
+The lower top line was partially mitigated by lower marketing expenses and operating expenses, and that reduced adjusted EBIT to 1.2 billion SEK.
 It is worth noting that the new releases last year, Remnant 2 and Payday 3, contributed 1.4 billion of net sales last year.
-This compares to 0.3 billion of the new releases this year, including Epic Mickey, Monster Jam and Satisfactory.
-The divestment of Sabre and Gearbox as well impacted the net sales by 0.7 billion last year, although with a very limited impact on the adjusted debit.
-These top line impacts in PC console and entertainment services led to a margin impact as well, where the gross margin percentage has deteriorated compared to last year.
+This compares to 0.3 billion of the new releases this year, including Epic Mickey, Monster Jam, and Satisfactory.
+The divestment of Sabre and Gearbox as well impacted the net sales by 0.7 billion last year, although with a very limited impact on the adjusted EBIT.
+The stop-line impact in PC console and entertainment services led to a margin impact as well, where the gross margin percentage has deteriorated compared to last year.
 We do note that the overall marketing as a percentage of net sales remained stable at 10%.
-Marketing expenses outside the mobile segment are clearly lower compared to last year, with fewer larger releases.
+Marketing expenses outside the mobile segment are clearly lower compared to last year with fewer larger releases.
 In mobile, we do continue to see less user acquisition costs compared to last year, but you'll see that it's higher than last quarter.
-Operating expenses decreased to 0.6 billion, of decrease to 2.1 billion, representing 24% of net sales, which is 1 point less than last year.
-Adjusted debit of 1.2 billion represents 14% of net sales, which is a decrease of 3 points compared to last year.
-The reduction is primarily due to the margin impact of our PC console and is primarily driven by the very big releases payday 3 and Remnant 2, which themselves contributed around 0.7 billion last year.
-This is the total cash flow for the quarter.
+Operating expenses decreased to $0.6 billion, of decrease to $2.1 billion, representing 24% of net sales, which is one point less than last year.
+Adjusted EBIT of 1.2 billion represents 14% of net sales, which is a decrease of three points compared to last year.
+The reduction is primarily due to, as I said, the margin impact of our PC console and primarily driven by the very big releases, Payday 3 and Remnant 2, which themselves contributed around 0.7 billion last year.
+And hence, it gets translated into the adjusted level, all in all, with 3% less.
+Moving on to cash flow for the quarter.
 Free cash flow amounted to minus 473 million in the quarter, which is a reduction of 860 million compared to last year.
 On a 12-month trailing basis, the free cash flow amounts to 1.2 billion SEK.
-Lower EBITDA and higher cash tax payments in the quarter, which were also partly due to phasing, were almost completely offset by lower CAPEX, which decreased by 1 billion SEK -on-year, driven by both restructuring programs as well as divestments.
-Working capital movements were negative in the quarter compared to a slight positive balance that we had last year, which is primarily due to, as Laura said, a return to an expected normal seasonal build-up in Asmode.
+Lower EBITDA and higher cash tax payments in the quarter, which were also partly due to phasing, were almost completely offset by lower capex, which decreased by one billion sec year on year, driven by both restructuring program as well as the divestments.
+Working capital movements were negative in the quarter compared to a slight positive balance that we had last year, which is primarily due to, as Laura said, to a return to an expected normal seasonal build-up in Asmodee.
 The cash flow from financing activities includes an outflow in current year from net reimbursements of loans, with the inflow in the prior year relating to the share issue that you might recall.
-The cash flow from divested companies was 1.6 billion SEK in the quarter, and it's mainly related to the divestment of Sabre Interactive.
-The last line, the cash flow effect from items affecting comparability, primarily relates to the ongoing costs of the listing process of Asmode, where things are on track.
-Looking at the net debt, at the end of September our net debt amounted to 13.2 billion.
-During the quarter, you will recall, we announced the refinancing of our revolving credit facility of 600 million euro, with a two-year maturity and with a possibility of one-year extension.
-We had also announced that we've entered into a 500 million SEK loan agreement with the Swedish Export Corporation, with also similar terms in maturity.
+The cash flow from divested companies was 1.6 billion in the quarter, and it's mainly related to the divestment of Sabre Interactive.
+The last line, the cash flow effect from items affecting comparability, primarily relates to the ongoing cost of the listing process of Asmodee, where things are on track.
+Looking at the net debt, at the end of September, our net debt amounted to $13.2 billion.
+During the quarter, you will recall, we announced the refinancing of our revolving credit facility of 600 million euro with a two-year maturity and with a possibility of one-year extension.
+We had also announced that we've entered into a 500 million SEK loan agreement with the Swedish Export Corporation with also similar terms and maturity.
 Embracer Group has a leverage covenant in its credit agreements, as you know, but it has a substantial headroom to it.
 And at the end of September, the available funds amounted to 8.2 billion SEK.
-With that said, over to you Lars.
+With that said, over to you, Lars.

 speaker

 Thank you, Mygge.
-So let's jump into this morning's big news and exciting news about Easybrain divestment.
-And to start, I would like to say that Easybrain were a fantastic acquisition that we made in 2021.
+So let's jump into this morning's big news and exciting news about...
+Easy Brain divestment.
+And to start, I'd like to say that Easy Brain were a fantastic acquisition that we made in 2021.
 It's been an honor to work with the team and the founders.
-They've been contributing a lot to the success of Embracer, both financially but also as a model of supporting entrepreneurs.
-The founders, Peter and Matt Wei, have been very loyal and they remain a very large shareholder of Embracer, together with the CEO Oleg, they've done a fantastic job to create value together with all his team of more than 300 people.
-Now, when the ads-driven mobile market is changing and becoming more difficult, we thought that Easybrain needed a bit different ownership, that have the ability to make the appropriate investments into the future.
-And the absolute perfect home for that is Miniclip, that are in the same industry, that is also led by a great entrepreneur and CEO of SAD.
-So I think the merge between the companies from an operation perspective or acquisition is really strong.
-So it makes a lot of sense for them and it makes a lot of sense for us.
-I'm also pleased to see that the quite notable purchase price would have a significant impact on the rest of the companies and the group of Embracer.
+They've been contributing a lot to the success of Embracer, both financially, but also as a model of supporting entrepreneurs.
+The founders, Peter and Mattvej, has been very loyal and they remain a very large shareholder of Embracer.
+Together with the CEO, Oleg, they've done a fantastic job to create value together with all his team of more than 300 people.
+Now, when the ads-driven mobile market is changing, and becoming more difficult, we thought that EasyBrain needed a bit different ownership that have the ability to make the appropriate investments into the future.
+And the absolute perfect home for that is Miniclip. that are in the same industry, that is also led by a great entrepreneur and CEO of Saad.
+So I think the merge between the companies from an operational perspective or acquisition is really strong.
+So it makes a lot of sense for them, and it makes a lot of sense for us.
+I'm also... pleased to see that the quite notable purchase price would have a significant impact on the rest of the companies and the group of Embracer.
 The purchase price on a cash and debt-free basis is 1.2 billion or 12.9 billion SEK, all to be paid in cash at closing.
 And we are expecting closing early 2025.
 Expected net proceeds after transaction costs and other costs amounts to 12.7 billion.
-Again, Easybrain has been delivering a lot of value.
-I have to reiterate that it's been a tremendous value creation within that company.
-Including substantial dividends from them that we have been able to reinvest into other businesses the past three years.
+Again, EasyBrain has been delivering a lot of value.
+And I have to reiterate that it's been a tremendous value creation within that company. including substantial dividends from them that we have been able to reinvest into other businesses the past three years.
 But the strategic rationale for us is it transforms our financial position.
-As you know, we have been not fighting in good collaboration with lenders, but it's been some rough two years.
-And now I'm really pleased as a shareholder and a CEO to stand here without basically having any net debt remains.
+As you know, we have been not fighting. in good collaboration with lenders, but it's been some rough two years.
+And now I'm really pleased as a shareholder and a CEO to stand here without basically having any NetDebt remains.
 So the transaction will strengthen the rest of the group.
-It's not only the transaction itself is positive, it's also strengthen the rest.
+So not only the transaction itself is positive, it's also strengthened the rest.
 And it enables the new spin-offs to be separated with much stronger balance sheets and positions to do more business.
-Looking at the financial impact, as Miggi reported, we had 14.2 billion net debt end of September.
+Looking at the financial impact, As MIGI reported, we had 13.2 billion net debt end of September.
 But if you add this as pro forma, we have 500 million on pro forma net debt by end of September.
 And then you should take the expected cash flow that are already coming in this quarter.
 So we should be positive.
-If you look on the pro forma net cash, excluding the ring fenced as Moody debts, we actually have close to 9 billion net cash position on pro forma basis in the remaining businesses.
-And that again would enable us to do many things.
-As stated in the quarterly this morning, it would enable us to contribute capital back into as Moody.
+If you look on the performer net cash, excluding the ring-fenced Asmodee debts, we actually have close to 9 billion net cash position on performer basis in the remaining businesses.
+And that, again, would enable us to do many things.
+As stated in the quarterly this morning, it would enable us to contribute capital back into Asmodee.
 So their leverage are in line where they could be strong and a great public company at listing.
-Isabrine had a fantastic last year, 23-24, and contributed with 3.4 billion in net sales and a just ebit of close to 1.4 billion.
+EasyBrain had a fantastic last year, 23-24. and contributed with 3.4 billion in net sales and adjusted EBIT of close to 1.4 billion.
 Most of it turned into cash flow with a fairly low capex.
 The performance this year, the first half, I wouldn't call it weaker, but it's a bit declining.
-1.6 billion sales and 628 million in adjusted ebit.
-And considering they had a fantastic Q3 last financial year, year over year, that number would likely be a bit lower this year without disclosing any forward-looking multiple.
+1.6 billion sales and 628 million in adjusted EBIT.
+And considering they had a fantastic Q3 last financial year, so year over year, that number would likely be a bit lower this year. without disclosing any forward-looking multiple.
 So with that said, I would like to again thank the team in Cyprus and all advisors and team members.
 We've been working very hard.
 We worked all night to have this signed ahead of the report.
 So well done.
 Okay, so with that said, it's time for some Q&A. Martin might have some questions.

 speaker

-Okay, welcome to the Q&A session.
-I will start off with a couple of questions to you guys, and then I will let the floor in.
-And then I hope we have some people that want to ask questions on the conference call, and we also have a web formula which you can use.
+Okay.
+Welcome to the Q&A session.
+And I will start off with a couple of questions to you guys.
+And then I will let in the floor in.
+And then I hope we have some people that wants to ask questions on the conference call.
+And we also have a web formula, which you can use.
 I see, Lars, that we have 22 minutes left.
 Do you think that will be enough?
-I'm ready for

 speaker